-Full details are available in the Apache Kafka Release Notes.
+Full details are available in the Apache Kafka Notes de version.

 The easiest way to get started is to install either our free open source product, Confluent Open Source, or a free 30-day trial of Confluent Platform.
 Details for both can be found on our download page or you can learn more by reading our documentation.